fleetdm/fleet/docs/Using-Fleet/MDM-migration-guide.md

     2. In ABM, assign these hosts' MDM server to Fleet: In ABM, select **Devices** and then select **All Devices**.
 Then, select **Edit** next to **Edit MDM Server**, select **Assign to the following MDM:**, select your Fleet server in the dropdown, and select **Continue**.
 5. In your old MDM solution, unenroll the hosts to be migrated.
 MacOS does not allow multiple MDMs to be installed at once.
 6. Send [these guided instructions](#instructions-for-end-users) to your end users to complete the final few steps via Fleet Desktop.
     * Note that there will be a gap in MDM coverage between when the host is unenrolled from the old MDM and when the host turns on MDM in Fleet.

+You can also optionally set a dark and light background logo that the end user will see on their device during the completion of their migration.
+This can be set by going to **Settings** > **Organization settings** > **Organization info** and adding a url to the desired image in the
+**Organization avatar URL (for dark backgrounds)** and **Organization avatar URL (for light backgrounds)** inputs.
+These images will show depending on the system theme that the user is running on their device during the end user migration flow.

 ## FileVault recovery keys